Skip to content

 ) -> LLMResponse:

-"""Send a chat completion and return a normalised response.
+"""Send a request to your LLM and return a normalised response.

 Args: